jetbundle/jetbundle.github.io/_diffequations/chapter-06/index.md

 We zoom out to study the space of all possible geometries—the moduli space of metrics.
 Geometric evolution equations like Ricci flow define dynamics on this infinite-dimensional space.
 Singularity formation becomes topological surgery, and instantons emerge as supersymmetric vacua connecting to Chapter 5.

-**The Cliffhanger:** We have geometrized everything, but the moduli spaces (solution spaces) are often singular or non-compact.
-We cannot do simple calculus on them.
-We need a tool that is robust against these singularities.
+**We have geometrized everything, but the moduli spaces (solution spaces) are often singular or non-compact.
+We cannot do simple calculus on them**  We need a tool that is robust against these singularities.
 This motivates Chapter 7, where we resolve singularities using the algebraic tools of the cotangent bundle and category theory.

 ## Prerequisites